— Russet Lederman

 Radical Aesthetics and Politics: Intersections in Music, Art and Critical Social Theory Conference, Hunter College, City University of New York, New York City, 9 December 2011.

-Within the context of the multifaceted dialogue surrounding the American military presence in Japan, this paper will present three distinctly personal aesthetic investigations by Shomei Tomatsu, Mao Ishikawa, and Miyako Ishiuchi.
+Within the context of the postwar American military presence in Japan, this paper presents three distinctly personal aesthetic investigations by Shomei Tomatsu, Mao Ishikawa, and Miyako Ishiuchi.
 As the oldest, Tomatsu was a founding member of the influential Vivo group and mentor to the successive generation that includes Ishikawa and Ishiuchi.
 His Chewing Gum and Chocolate series (late 1950s-60s) presents the gaudy bars and lounges that surround the military bases.
 Fascinated by the informality of the American military personnel, his images explore their subjects from a distance as they renounce photojournalism in favor of a more expressive and intuitive approach.
 Mao Ishikawa, a student of Tomatsu and a dramatic and outspoken native Okinawan, embraces her subjects full force from a position of central engagement.
 By joining the ranks of the “Kin-Town” women, the young women who “befriended” the soldiers near the US base in Kin-Town, Okinawa, the photographs in her 1982 photobook Hot Days at Camp Hansen present a raw view from an interior perspective.
 A bit more subdued and reflective of a conflicted identity, Miyako Ishiuchi’s Yokosuka Story (1978-79) explores her hometown Yokosuka, a city southwest of Tokyo, which has hosted two large American naval bases since the late 1940s.
 Possessing a quiet power, her images of deserted military base buildings and streets act as a container for her highly personal childhood memories of place as they also hint at the wider conflicted national sentiment and the complex range of emotions associated with the American military presence in Japan.

 “Shojo” and the Art of Resistance by Contemporary Japanese Women Photographers and Media Artists